davekinkead/thesis/paper.coffee.md

           student

-The initial distribution of students in schools is determined stochastically but tempered by any specified skewedness in the simulation.
+The initial distribution of students in schools is determined stochastically but tempered by any specified skewness in the simulation.
 The default `skew` value is `0.5` meaning that 50% of above average students are assigned to the first school, and 50% to the second.
 A `skew` value of `0.75` would see the first school assigned 50% of the above average students and 25% assigned to the second.

     enrol = (student, schools, skew=0.5) =>